Aurelio9851/Agentic-AI-Secuirty-Framework/README.md

 ## Overview

-This project implements a complete **multi-agent architecture** without relying on frameworks such as LangGraph, CrewAI or AutoGen.
+This project implements a complete **multi-agent architecture** from scatch.

-The goal is to understand how modern AI agent systems work internally by implementing every component manually:

 - Agent orchestration
 - Planning